Agroasys/Cotsel/README.md

 While built as the settlement engine for the Agroasys Platform, this protocol is open-source and agnostic, allowing any B2B marketplace to integrate trustless stablecoin settlement with Ricardian legal enforceability.

-> Founder note: Optimize for deterministic operations and auditability.
+> Note: Optimize for deterministic operations and auditability.
 If a step matters in production, it should be scriptable, tested, and documented in a runbook.

 ## Architecture